-The Einaudi Institute for Economics and Finance will produce world-class research, with an emphasis on policy relevant topics.
-It will also seek to influence public thinking and to train the next generation of scholars by running high-quality seminar series, graduate level courses and conferences.
+The Einaudi Institute for Economics and Finance produces world-class research, with an emphasis on policy relevant topics.
+It also aims to improve the quality of higher education in economics and finance in Italy by organizing advanced graduate level courses, high-quality seminars and conferences.

-EIEF aims to produce world-class research in economics and finance, to generate ideas that can be useful in the policy debate, and to create an environment that can help reverse Italy’s “brain drain”, both by attracting foreign scholars and by inducing the best Italian scholars trained abroad to come back to Italy.
-The idea is to create an intellectually rich and dynamic environment, free from many of the bureaucratic constraints that burden the Italian academia, able to pay competitive salaries, strictly meritocratic in its selection criteria, and strongly research oriented.
-In short, a working environment adopting the standards of the best international academia.
-EIEF also aims to complement the programs offered by Italian universities, focusing on graduate research-oriented courses and on supervision of selected PhD students.
+EIEF produces world-class research in economics and finance, generates ideas which are useful in the policy debate, and creates an environment that can help reverse Italy’s “brain drain” by both attracting strong foreign scholars and inducing the best Italian scholars trained abroad to return to Italy.
+EIEF also aims to strenghten higher education in Italy co-operating with Italian universities, with a focus on graduate research-oriented courses and on supervision of selected PhD students.

-EIEF has a Governing Board that includes three internationally renowned academics - Marco Pagano (University of Naples), who is also the President, Olivier Blanchard (MIT, now at IMF) and Anil Kashyap (University of Chicago) - and two representatives of the Bank - Fabrizio Saccomanni, ex-Director General (just appointed Minister of Economics and Finance), and Salvatore Rossi, Director General.
+EIEF is ruled by a Governing Board that includes three internationally renowned academics - Marco Pagano (University of Naples, Federico II), who is also the President, Olivier Blanchard (MIT) and Anil Kashyap (University of Chicago) - and two representatives of the Bank - Salvatore Rossi, Deputy Governor, and Paolo Angelini, Deputy Head of the Directorate General for Financial Supervision and Regulation.
 The Board provides strategic input to the research agenda of the Institute, monitors the output of the research activity, and enforces the highest quality standards.
-The President liaises with the Director, Daniele Terlizzese (Bank of Italy), and together they actually run the Institute.
+The President liaises with the Director, Daniele Terlizzese (Bank of Italy), and together they run the Institute.

 The Institute maintains close links with the Bank of Italy and its highly qualified research staff.
 The relationship with the Italian central bank provides researchers at EIEF with both an opportunity to influence policymaking and a challenge to address substantive policy issues in their work.